WQOW: History

 WQOW/WXOW began operating a cable-only affiliate of The WB, known as "WBCZ", in 1998.
 It would be replaced with new second digital subchannels (simulcasting The CW) when it launched in the fall of 2006.
 After The CW Plus national service was upgraded to 720p high definition level in 2012, an HD feed became available on Charter digital channel 610.
 WQOW began airing solely in digital, effective February 17, 2009, with the analog transmitter operating for sixty additional days broadcasting only local news and information about the digital transition.

 In July 2009, Dish Network announced it would add WQOW to its local channel lineup in the Eau Claire area after previously only offering WXOW.
 WQOW/WXOW launched This TV simulcast on new digital third digital subchannels of the stations in February/March 2010.
 Following the collapse of WEAU's tower on March 22, 2011, WQOW temporarily discontinued This TV on 18.3 to provide space to broadcast WEAU temporarily on its subchannel until a new tower was erected.
 This TV returned to WXOW and WQOW after 10 years in August 2021.

 In January 2021, Gray Television announced its intent to purchase Quincy Media for $925 million.
-As Gray already owns the market's WEAU, it planned to keep that station and sell both WQOW and WXOW in order to satisfy FCC requirements.
+As Gray already owns the market's WEAU, it planned to keep that station and sell both WQOW and WXOW in order to satisfy Federal Communications Commission requirements.
 On April 29, Gray announced that WQOW and WXOW would be divested to Allen Media Broadcasting.
 The sale was completed on August 1; on that day, WEAU assumed the CW and MeTV affiliations from WQOW/WXOW.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WQOW/WXOW).